School Tours

 (4th – 12th grade) 1.5 hours

-In 2021, Arizona added a requirement that between 7th-12th grade, students learn the enduring lessons of genocides and the tragic consequences of religious and racial intolerance.
-In response, MNA developed this program that uses our exhibits to approach this difficult topic in a thoughtful way, helping students to discover examples of how cultures have been impacted by intolerance and develop empathy for other cultures.
+In 2021, Arizona added a requirement students learn the enduring lessons of genocides and the tragic consequences of religious and racial intolerance.
+This program uses our exhibits to approach this difficult topic in a thoughtful way, helping students to realize empathy for other cultures.
 This also meets the 4th grade social studies requirements related to the Americas and the arrival of Europeans.

 Travel and Trade